-Alternative teacher education candidates in Texas must pass the Pre-Admission Content Test (PACT) in the area of desired certification before beginning the student teaching/internship of the Alternative Certification Program.
-Candidates who have already passed the desired certification area in the Content Test state teacher certification exams (TExES) may be accepted.
-The PACT is the same as the TExES Content exam for teacher certification; however, the PACT is the Content exam that may be taken by teacher candidates who have already earned a bachelor's degree or higher and who have not yet begun teacher certification classes.
+Alternative teacher education candidates in Texas must pass the Pre-Admission Content Test (PACT) in the area of desired certification before admission to the Alternative Certification Program.
+Candidates who have already passed the desired certification area in the Content Test state teacher certification exams (TEXES) may be accepted.
+The PACT is the same as the TEXES Content exam for teacher certification; however, the PACT is the Content exam that may be taken by teacher candidates who have already earned a bachelor's degree or higher and who have not yet begun teacher certification classes.